s00155398/WH40K/README.md

 ## Updates
 [Ork Detection and Reaction Update](https://youtu.be/YhSjkPKuPbk0)

 The ork character now has some basic awareness which includes Patrolling, Detection and Attacking behaviours.
 Camera shakes added to player being hit and firing their weapon respectively.
+As well as hit reaction animations added to both the player character and the ork character.

 [Ork Update](https://youtu.be/pqNLTIfLGpw0)